kyma-project/btp-manager/README.md

 <summary>With kubectl and <code>rendered.yaml</code> (recommended)</summary>
 <br>

-Use the following command to download and install BTP manager from k8s resources in your cluster.
+Use the following command to download and install BTP Manager from Kubernetes resources in your cluster.

 ```shell
 kubectl apply -f deployments/prerequisites.yaml